I am a passionate advocate and activist on behalf of the lesbian, gay, bisexual, transgender and intersex (LGBTI) communities.

-This blog will primarily discuss legal and policy issues that affect LGBTI Australians, with posts on anti-discrimination legislation (including religious exceptions and protections against vilification) and marriage equality, as well as other LGBTI law reform, health and education matters.
+This blog will primarily discuss legal and policy issues that affect LGBTI Australians, with posts on anti-discrimination legislation (including religious exceptions and protections against vilification), as well as other LGBTI law reform, health and education matters.
 As usual, all views expressed are my own, and not those of any employer, past or present.

 If you have enjoyed reading my blog, please consider signing up to receive posts direct to your inbox (the email signup box is located in the top right corner of the desktop page, or towards the bottom of the page on mobile).

 Finally, if you have a question, or would like to get in touch, please go to the contact page.

 The header images are a picture of the late Frank Kameny of the Mattachine Society of Washington, which he founded in 1961 and which popularised the phrase ‘Gay is Good’, and a photo of the late Lex Watson, addressing activists at the Gay Rights Embassy which had been established outside the house of then NSW Premier Neville Wran.